History of AEK Athens F.C.: The post-Barlos sterile years (1981–1988)

-1981–82 season, part I
+1981–82 season

 After the departure of Loukas Barlos the ownership of the club was taken over by Andreas Zafiropoulos.
-The new administration proceeded with the renewal of the roster with the addition of Takis Karagiozopoulos, Giannis Dintsikos, Dinos Ballis and Hristo Bonev.
+The new administration proceeded with the renewal of the roster with the signings of Takis Karagiozopoulos, Giannis Dintsikos, Dinos Ballis and Hristo Bonev.
 Dušan Bajević, Franjo Vladić and Kostas Eleftherakis left.
-Hans Tilkowski took over at the team's bench.
+Hans Tilkowski was appointed manager.
 AEK made one of the worst starts in their history and Tilkowski was fired midseason.
+Zlatko Čajkovski returned on the bench after four years.
+AEK recovered competitively, but not enough to challenge for the title.
+In the Cup, AEK faced PAOK in the round of 16 and were again eliminated.
+AEK eventually finished fourth in the league and managed to secure a spot in the European competitions, after a two-year absence.